richardli4824/Spright-I-O-Samples/README.md

 # Spright-I-O-Samples
-Sample code from Spright I/O project demonstrating the EAV feature I worked on
+Sample code from Spright I/O project demonstrating the EAV feature I worked on.
+Specifically created a CRUD system for blogs so users or administrators can create, read, update, and delete blogs conveniently.
+Some additional features within the blog system include being able to upload images and set cover photos, while also being able to use a datepicker for selecting the date of publish.
+Integrated the blog system into the EAV model so that it can be applied to other possible websites and entities.